-You can improve the management of H2S in the biogas production, if you can precisely identify peaks in H2S levels in the biogas production process precisely.
+You can improve the management of H2S in the biogas production, if you can identify peaks in H2S levels in the biogas production process precisely.
 This will make it possible to dose H2S scrubbing chemicals such as active carbon and iron oxide very precisely and cost-efficiently.

 Until now it has been difficult to identify such peaks and chemicals are used in excess to reduce H2S levels.